 - Initiate a Mediation

-The parties may file a Request to Mediate to begin the process, or, if the matter is already in arbitration with FINRA, they may contact their arbitration administrator for a referral to mediation.
+The parties may file a Request for Mediation to begin the process, or, if the matter is already in arbitration with FINRA, they may contact their arbitration administrator for a referral to mediation.

 - Mediator Selection